 NO Rules for Making and Wearing Jewelry

 Remember those old rules of fashion?
 The ones that told you what you were "never" supposed to do with your clothes and accessories?
-Well, you can breathe a sigh of relief: they just don't apply anymore.
+Well, you can breathe a sigh of relief because they don't apply anymore.

-These days, the only limits are the ones that suit each customer's personal style--whether they're wearing brightly colored gemstones with their wedding whites or loads of Swarovski crystals at the office.
+These days, the only limits are the ones that suit each customer's personal style--whether they're wearing brightly colored gemstones with their wedding whites or loads of Crystal Passions® crystals at the office.
 And decisions regarding jewelry and other accessories are based more on

 what your customers are wearing instead of

 Here's a collection of old-fashioned rules--and why you're free to smash them to bits:

 1. Never Mix Gold with Silver and Other Metals

 Sure, back in the old days, having a full set of gold jewelry and a full set of silver jewelry showed how oh-so-very rich you were.
 If you wanted to look like the 1% back in the Vanderbilt days, you followed the Vanderbilt rules.
 These days?
 Fuhgeddaboudit!

 Metallics of all kinds are neutrals, whether your customer prefers shining gold, antiqued copper or gleaming gunmetal.
 Mixing metals is an immensely popular trend that shows no sign of slowing down.
 Your customers can wear jewelry combining multiple metals --as seen in